 Can Smelling Weed Get You High?
 Contact High Truths and Myths

-With weed becoming more and more popular around the world, the chances of smelling a whiff of some Mary Jane are undoubtedly going to increase, too.
+With weed becoming more and more popular around the world.
+The chances of smelling a whiff of some Mary Jane are undoubtedly going to increase, too.

 It’s almost impossible not to recognize the strong smell of the countless different strains of weed that now exist.
 Even those who don’t smoke weed will be around some bud or even cannabis tokers at some point or another.